 Exempt a subdivider from the requirements in Title 30-A Chapter 187 subchapter 4;

-Exempt an affordable housing development, a dwelling unit, or accessory dwelling unit from the shoreland zoning requirements established by the Department of Environmental Protection pursuant to Title 38 Chapter 3 and municipal shoreland zoning ordinances; or
+Exempt an affordable housing development, a dwelling unit, or accessory dwelling unit from the shoreland zoning requirements established by the Department of Environmental Protection pursuant to Title 38 Chapter 3 and municipal shoreland zoning ordinances;

-Abrogate or annul minimum lot size requirements under Title 12 Chapter 423-A.
+Abrogate or annul minimum lot size requirements under Title 12 Chapter 423-A; or

+Apply to a lot or portion of a lot that is within the watershed of a water source located in Lewiston or Auburn and that is used to provide drinking water by a water utility that has received a waiver from filtration pursuant to 40 C.F.R. §§ 141.70 to 141.76, as determined by the Maine Department of Health and Human Services.

 DEFINITIONS